jlnerd/JLpyUtils/README.md

 ### Import JLpy_Utilities Modules into python

-We assume the module folder is stored on the desktop and has the name 'JLpy_Utilities `import sys desktop_path = os.path.join(os.path.expanduser("~"), "Desktop") sys.path.insert(0, desktop_path+'/JLpy_Utilities')
+We assume the module folder is stored on the desktop and has the name 'JLpy_Utilities \n

+`import sys
+desktop_path = os.path.join(os.path.expanduser("~"), "Desktop")
+sys.path.insert(0, desktop_path+'/JLpy_Utilities')